Skip to main content

 Site Description

 UUH is one of the premier cardiovascular institutions in the United States and the flagship academic medical center for the Intermountain West.
 UUH inpatient cardiovascular care is high-volume and high-throughput.
-It consists of a 35-bed cardiovascular medicine unit, 20-bed cardiovascular intensive care unit, 3 heart catheterization labs, and 2 electrophysiology labs.
+It consists of the 40-bed cardiovascular medical unit (CVMU), 18-bed cardiovascular acute care unit (CVAC), 20-bed cardiovascular intensive care unit (CVICU), 3 heart catheterization labs, and 2 electrophysiology labs.
 The Cardiovascular Center (CVC) serves 100-150 patients per day in its subspecialty clinics (general cardiology, heart failure and transplantation, cardiothoracic surgery, interventional cardiology, electrophysiology, congenital heart disease, vascular surgery, cardio-oncology, hypertension, hyperlipidemia, hypertrophic cardiomyopathy, amyloid, sarcoid, and pulmonary hypertension clinics).

 Requirements